yvs1364/react-redux-challenges/03-Redux-Advanced/01-Redux-Chat/README.md

 ### 4. Updating messages every X seconds

 You may now have noticed that you don't automatically get new messages from your buddy unless your **reload** the page.
-We'd like new message to appear automatically!
+We'd like new messages to appear automatically!
 We won't dive into a Websocket or ActionCable implementation, we'll rely on the good old school technique of [`setInterval`](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/setInterval).

-In the `<MessageList />`, implement a interval in the `componentDidMount()` method and [clear](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/clearInterval) it in the `componentWillUnmount()` (that's a good practise).
+In the `<MessageList />`, implement an interval in the `componentDidMount()` method and [clear](https://developer.mozilla.org/en-US/docs/Web/API/WindowOrWorkerGlobalScope/clearInterval) it in the `componentWillUnmount()` (that's a good practise).
 This interval should trigger the `fetchMessages(channel)` action.

 ### 5. Scrolling the message list